chriskyfung/qwiklabs-completed-labs-tracker/README.md

-# Google Cloud Skills Boost Lab Completion Tracker
+# Google Skills Lab Completion Tracker

-💡 **Label completed courses and labs on Google Cloud Skills Boost webpages**
+💡 **Label completed courses and labs on Google Skills webpages**

-[Google Cloud Skills Boost](https://www.cloudskillsboost.google) is a great online self-paced learning platform for getting hands-on experience of the Google Cloud Platform.
+[Google Skills](https://www.skills.google) is a great online self-paced learning platform for getting hands-on experience of the Google Cloud Platform.
 It has over 400 hands-on labs and courses for learn and practice.

-As a Google Cloud Skills Boost user, I found it cumbersome to identify unenrolled courses or incomplete labs from the Catalog and search results.
+As a Google Skills user, I found it cumbersome to identify unenrolled courses or incomplete labs from the Catalog and search results.
 This script offers a straightforward way to track your progress by visually marking items you have already completed.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/chriskyfung/qwiklabs-completed-labs-tracker) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ![GitHub Release Date
 ](https://img.shields.io/github/release-date/chriskyfung/qwiklabs-completed-labs-tracker) ![GitHub issues